dineshr3/Disaster-Aware-Property-Management-System/README.md

 The project includes a dehazing module to enhance image clarity in foggy or low-visibility conditions, followed by image comparison to determine if a disaster has occurred and to what extent a property has been affected.

 🧠 Key Objectives

 🏚️ Detect property damage by comparing pre- and post-disaster images.

 🌫️ Improve image quality using dehazing techniques.

 📊 Provide automated visual analysis for disaster management and response teams.

-🔧 Enable easy extension for future ML or deep learning-based enhancements.

 ✅ How It Works
 - Input image pairs are loaded — one before and one after a potential disaster (e.g., 1.1.jpg and 1.2.jpg).